 “Before I started on the programme I felt like I was looking in at the world.
 It was like a foggy window and I was looking in. now I feel part of the world around me.
 I am part of wider society.
 It’s very hard to describe how positive this feels”.
 (Quote from participant)

-This Positive Social Support pillar is about enhancing social connection through group work and a male camaraderie.
-Many participants have found themselves feeling isolated and alone in their family or community, they may have lost employment, experienced a relationship break up or feel “lost” among their family.
+This Positive Social Support pillar is about enhancing social connection through group work and male camaraderie.
+Many participants have found themselves feeling isolated and alone in their family or community, they may have lost employment, experienced a relationship break up or feeling lost.
 During the programme a space is created for men to be themselves, share and learn from others, reflect and relax and feel less isolated as they experience the power of mutual support "realising you are not the only one".
-They build connection with each other, improve their confidence and begin to recognise the importance of having supports in place to enhance their wellbeing.
+They build connections with each other, improve their confidence and begin to recognise the importance of having supports in place to enhance their wellbeing.

-Each project offers links to other social supports within the community as well as organising events that encourage men to come together.
+Each programme offers links to other social supports within the community as well as organising events that encourage men to come together.